AdobeDocs/experience-manager-64.en/help/communities/notifications.md

 If any method of following is selected, the text of the button changes to **Following**.
 For convenience, it is possible to select `Unfollow All` to toggle off all methods.

-The **Follow **button will appear
+The **Follow** button will appear

-* when viewing another member's profile
+* When viewing another member's profile
-* on a main feature page, such as forums, QnA, and blogs
+* On a main feature page, such as forums, QnA, and blogs

-    * follows all activity for that general feature
+    * Follows all activity for that general feature

-* for a specific entry, such as a forum topic, QnA question, or blog article
+* For a specific entry, such as a forum topic, QnA question, or blog article

-    * follows all activity for that specific entry
+    * Follows all activity for that specific entry

 ## Managing Notification Settings {#managing-notification-settings}